This is the guide for one of three issues.

 If the server service is stopped consider setting it up like this, to keep it running.
 Automatic (Delayed Start) is to make it wait for the SQL server to start before starting itself.
 Restart the service, is what it does if it accidentally fails.

 Stop a currently running scheduled execution

 Sometimes it simply is slow execution, perhaps a change of a lookup has made the data cleansing procedure many hours too long.
-To stop it simply stop the scheduler service.
-Go to the Details pane of the Task manager.
+To stop it, simply stop the Scheduler service.
+Go to the Details pane of the Task Manager.
 Find the timeXtender.exe processes that are running.
-End all of them by pressing End Task.
+End all of those by pressing End Task.
 Fix the issue in your project, deploy the changes and start the service again.
 You may also need to run the following to be certain it starts again.